WLER-FM

-WLER-FM (97.7 MHz) is a mainstream rock radio station that officially can be heard in Butler County, Pennsylvania, but can also be heard in parts of northern Allegheny County, including Pittsburgh.
-The station operates with an ERP of 4,600 watts and is licensed to Butler, Pennsylvania.
+WLER-FM (97.7 FM) is a mainstream rock radio station licensed to Butler, Pennsylvania, United States, serving Butler County and parts of northern Allegheny County, including Pittsburgh.
 WLER-FM is owned by St. Barnabas Broadcasting, a division of the Saint Barnabas Health System.

 Beginnings

 As WISR-FM

 WLER-FM's beginnings, like most FMs, were rather humble.
 The station began in 1949 as WISR-FM, when the AM license had been issued for those same call letters when the license was first granted in 1941.
 The ownership at that time, Butler Broadcasting Company, chose to turn the license back to the FCC after having the FM license failed to make any kind of an impact financially.

 As WBUT-FM

 However, the license was recovered years later by WISR's AM crosstown competitor, WBUT, returning to the air in 1959.
 The station operated as WBUT-FM for many years until the late 1970s, when the call letters were changed to WLER-FM, and the station began to originate more of its own separate programming, though much of it was done through voice-tracked automation on a 10-inch reel tape-based automation system constructed by owners Bob and Ron Brandon.
 The station was an adult contemporary formatted station for much of its existence, using music and personalities provided by Concept Productions, based in Roseville, California.
 The procedure of voice-tracking was a relatively new concept at the time, before becoming standard practice in the late 1990s.
 The presentation of the voice-tracked announcers led many to believe that Steve Tyler, Dave Ware, and Terry Nelson were all on-site.
 The station simulcast from 6 to 8am during morning drive and during the last three hours of the day before signing off at 10pm.